ar-Ryan/redis/readme.md

 ## 🚀 Running the Project

-To run the project, you can use the provided `run.sh` script.
-This script will use cmake to build the project and run the server and client executables.
+You can manually compile and run the server and client files, or you can use the provided `run.sh` script for convenience.
+Follow the steps below to get started.

-### Running the Script in Linux and macOS (Bash)
+### Running the Script on Linux and macOS (Bash)

 1. Open a terminal.
 2. Navigate to the project directory.